-In the meantime however, I started to buy all the parts needed for the Tribsa re-build as and when I could afford them.
+And so started the slow process of learning all I could about BSA and Triumph parts, mostly by going through manuals and reading the Classic Bike magazine.
+I started to buy all the parts needed for the Tribsa re-build as and when I could afford them.
 Unfortunately, I didn’t have a clear plan and I’d never really heard of a ‘dry build’.
 But I learnt (and spent) a lot.
 I had the frame stoved, but the finish was like Hammerite.
 So I flatted it back, hired a spray gun and gave it a couple of coats of the now unavailable, but brilliant, Tekaloid coach paint.
 The finish was like glass.
 I went totally OTT on the chrome plating, had SRM polish and balance the rare one-piece crank, Norman White worked some magic on the cylinder head along with fabricating a twin carb manifold and SRM re-built the gearbox.
 I also forked out on a brand new and eyewateringly expensive BTH magneto.
 The list went on and on.
-A trip to George Prew procured stacks of yummy Rocket Gold Star cycle parts and just about anything I could buy that was new I did.
+A trip to George Prew procured stacks Rocket Gold Star cycle parts and just about anything I could buy that was new I did.
 My brother had an old plunger B31 petrol tank which I had shortened to fit the swinging arm frame.
 The Roadholder forks were updated with Commando internals and I procurred a new twin leading shoe brake plate and hub.
 Terry Hobbs M/Cs made a special wheel spindle to fit.
 Being a graphic designer I designed a logo and got some decals made for the tank.
 I also made a cardboard seat base and sent it to Roger Dennis who used it as a template to make an alloy seat pan and then upholstered it.
-I seem to remember that he only charged me £60 for all that work!
 The frame had lots of bits chopped off in its past so it had no provision for a centre stand, and I had to get a platform made for the custom fabricated battery box.

 Note missing rear loops, no centre stand lugs and re-inforced swinging arm.